olawalecoder/awesomebookses6/README.md

 ### Install

-run `npm install` to install dependencies
+- run `npm install` to install dependencies

+- Open it up in the live server

 ## Authors